 - That’s all there is to it.
 We love using jojoba as a shoe polish.
 There’s no need to carry additional products when traveling, a quick buff with jojoba every now and then keeps shoes and other leather goods beautiful and protected.

-If your leather has been colored or stained, it’s important to note that jojoba will not re-stain it to the original color, you will need to add the correct color stain to the leather before adding jojoba as the protectant.
+If your leather has been colored or stained, it’s important to note that jojoba leather conditioning oil will not re-stain it to the original color, you will need to add the correct color stain to the leather before adding jojoba as the protectant.

-Have you used jojoba to condition and protect your leather goods?
+Have you used jojoba oil as a conditioner and protector for your leather goods?
 Do you have any other great uses to add to our 101 Jojoba campaign?